Tianscar/javasound-core/README.md

 From BellSoft Liberica JDK 8
 `com.sun.media.sound` -> `com.sun.media.sound`
 `javax.sound` -> `javax.sound`
-Removed all security managers, native-code related classes and `JavaSoundAudioClip.java`.
+Removed all SecurityManager related and native-code related classes, and `JavaSoundAudioClip.java`.

 ## Add the library to your project (gradle)
 1. Add the Maven Central repository (if not exist) to your build file: